Joalor64GH/NewBruhAdventure/README.md

 # Credits (just let me know if this missing):
 - Huy1234TH: Code, Art of This Project
 - Wither362: Coder of This Project
+- (Mixkit)[https://mixkit.co/]: A website contains alot of free sound (i took from this website since this website are free and very helpful for this project!, i like this website to much)